-Indexes are designed to fulfill these search queries efficiently.
-Solving NNS or KNNS exactly in high dimensions is believed to be computationally hard~\cite{rubinstein_stoc18_ann_hardness}, so researchers focus on the approximate nearest neighbor search problem (ANNS) instead.
-This problem has become increasingly important due to the ubiquity of vector embedding based semantic search for complex, multi-modal, unstructured data in AI applications \cite{lewis2021rag}.

-Data are often constantly changing in many applications that need ANNS, such as recommendation systems~\cite{suchal2010full}, autonomous agents~\cite{ocker2024tulip}, and robotics~\cite{plaku2008quantitative}.
-Dynamism in ANNS is important for developing data systems that support efficient data updates and semantic search, which helps maintain content freshness and response to real-time inputs in AI applications.
-This motivates the need for a \emph{dynamic} ANNS index that can keep up with, for example, the 500+ hours of content uploaded to YouTube~\cite{youtubepress} every minute, one billion images updated on JD.com every day~\cite{li2018design}, or the constant digestion of emails and code by an AI assistant.
+Solving kNN exactly in high dimensions is believed to be computationally hard~\cite{rubinstein_stoc18_ann_hardness}, and thus researchers focus on the approximate nearest neighbor search problem (ANNS) instead.
+This problem has become increasingly important due to the ubiquity of vector embedding-based semantic search for complex, multi-modal, unstructured data in AI applications \cite{lewis2021rag}.
+Data often change continuously in many applications that need ANNS, such as recommendation systems~\cite{suchal2010full}, autonomous agents~\cite{ocker2024tulip}, and robotics~\cite{plaku2008quantitative}.
+Dynamism in ANNS is important for data systems that support efficient data updates and semantic search, as this enables fresh responses to real-time inputs in AI applications.
+This motivates the need for a \emph{dynamic} ANNS index that can keep up with, for example, the 500+ hours of content uploaded to YouTube every minute, the one billion images updated on JD.com every day~\cite{li2018design}, or the constant ingestion of emails and code by an AI assistant.
 We are interested in the realistic \emph{full dynamism} setting, where insertions, deletions, and searches can all happen concurrently.